OctopusDeploy/docs/docs/administration/upgrading/legacy/upgrading-from-octopus-2.6.5-2018.10lts/minimize-migration-time.md

 ---
 title: Minimize the Data-migration Time
-description: Tips to minimize the time taken to migrate your data from Octopus 2.6 to 3.x
+description: Tips to minimize the time taken to migrate your data from Octopus 2.6 to 2018.10 LTS
 position: 5
 ---

-Migrating data from an **Octopus 2.6** backup file into an **Octopus 3.x** instance can take a significant time to run (hours or even days in some cases).
+Migrating data from an **Octopus 2.6** backup file into an **Octopus 2018.10 LTS** instance can take a significant time to run (hours or even days in some cases).

 We strongly recommend taking the following actions to minimize the migration duration.